dzoladz/palimpsest/content/en/docs/notebooks/networks/networking.md

 ### Layer 1 - Physical

 Most closely associated with the physical connection between devices.
 The physical layer provides an electrical and mechanical interface to the transmission medium (e.g. CAT5 cabling, SMF fiber).

+Ethernet can travel 100m max distance.

+Hardware
+* Repeaters
+* Extenders
+* Hub
+* Bridges

 ### Layer 2 - Data Link
 This layer is responsible for the **Physical Address**